timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2023-01-03
+# Objectives for Today 2023-01-04

 ### Time Block 1: (6am - 9am ish)
+- Time sheet from yesterday
+- Update the Development Reports for the year...
-- Move as much of the Eggcelerate! base game 'engine' into a common base area.
+- Continue moving the base/common area into the common area
+  - This will require moving the GameManager and solving problems related to it.

 ### Time Block 2: (9am - 12pm ish)
 - Arting and design of Track Segments for Eggcelerate! to the Tropics

 ### Time Block 3: (12pm - 3pm ish)
-- Continuing Eggcelerate! to the Tropics
+- Continuing working on Eggcelerate! to the Tropics
-- Perhaps starting to put together the first test tracks.
+- Perhaps starting to put together 2 more test tracks.

 ## Events / Notices / Coming Soon